 Google and other search engines cannot crawl or index iFramed content.
 So, website viewers could easily see the iFrame content, but the iFrame content was unknown and invisible to the search engine.
 But that’s changed.
 Long story short: Today, Google can crawl and index iFrame content.

-SEO Tips for iFrames
+SEO Tags & Tips for iFrame content

 To ensure content accessibility, index the iFrame with robots.txt.
 This allows search engine crawlers to access your page’s content whenever you want to make it visible to the browser.